-Since measles is caused by a virus, there is no specific medical treatment and the virus has to run its course.
-But a child who is sick should be sure to receive plenty of fluids and rest, and be kept from spreading the infection to others.
+Since measles is caused by a virus, there is no specific medical treatment for it and the virus has to run its course.
+But a child who is sick should drink plenty of fluids, get lots of rest, and be kept from spreading the infection to others.

 Signs and Symptoms

 While measles is probably best known for its full-body rash, the first symptoms of the infection are usually a hacking cough, runny nose, high fever, and red eyes.
-A characteristic marker of measles are Koplik's spots, small red spots with blue-white centers that appear inside the mouth.
+Children who get the disease also may have Koplik's spots, small red spots with blue-white centers that appear inside the mouth.

-Measles is highly contagious — 90% of people who haven't been vaccinated for measles will get it if they live in the same household as an infected person.
-Measles is spread when someone comes in direct contact with infected droplets or when someone with measles sneezes or coughs and spreads virus droplets through the air.
+Measles is highly contagious — 90% of people who haven't been vaccinated for measles will get it if they are near an infected person.
+Measles spreads when people breathe in or have direct contact with virus-infected fluid, such as the droplets sprayed into the air when someone with measles sneezes or coughs.
+A person who is exposed to the virus might not show symptoms until 8-10 days later.

-The most important thing you can do to protect kids from measles is to have them vaccinated according to the schedule prescribed by your doctor.
+The most important thing you can do to protect your kids from measles is to have them vaccinated according to the immunization schedule prescribed by your doctor.

 As with all immunization schedules, there are important exceptions and special circumstances.
-Your doctor will have the most current information regarding recommendations about the measles immunization.
+Your doctor will have the most current information about vaccine recommendations.

 The measles vaccine should not be given to these at-risk groups: